halfriver/Python-Practice/README.md

 ### Palindrome

-- Palindrome means anything(here numbers) that reads the same backwards as forwards.
+- Palindrome means anything that reads the same backwards as forwards.
 - Write a program to check if a number is a palindrome or not.
-- For example 12321 is a palindrome since it reads the same forward and backwards.
+- Example: “12321” and “racecar” are palindromes since they read the same forward and backwards.

+### N Queens Validator
+- Given n, find all the possible positions of n queens positioned on an n by n board such that they do not impede each others' possible movements.

+### Image Converter
+- Take an image and split it into its RBG components.
+- Make the image greyscale and invert its colors as well.

 ## Credits
 Most of these project ideas were originally created on [reddit](https://reddit.com/r/beginnerprojects) where the original links are officially maintained [here](https://docs.google.com/document/d/1TyqD2_oDtiQIh_Y55J5RfeA91JJECc97xYIKM112H9I/edit?usp=sharing).
 The projects in this repository that are not in that list have been added by this project's contributors.